 Smart product design: It’s getting easier to be green

-By making informed design decisions and using the right tools, Schneider explains, manufacturers can take the necessary steps toward making greener—or more eco-friendly or sustainable—products.
+By making informed design decisions and using the right tools, manufacturers can take the necessary steps toward making greener—or more eco-friendly or sustainable—products.
 That's because many of the things considered in everyday good design decisions also are great sustainability design decisions.

 There’s no excuse for manufacturers not to be thinking green when developing products, says Kevin Schneider, a product manager with design software vendor Autodesk .By making informed design decisions and using the right tools, Schneider explains, manufacturers can take the necessary steps toward making greener—or more eco-friendly or sustainable—products.Advice such as this should come as welcome news to manufacturers, which are under much more pressure to make greener products.
 And according to Boston-based Aberdeen Group ’s August 2008 report, Greening Today’s Products: Sustainable Design Meets Engineering Innovation , a number of manufacturers are jumping on the green bandwagon, with 56 percent already embracing a greener product strategy and another 26 percent planning on doing so over the next two years.